ImDB0oo1/SimpleMLP-TensorRT/README.md

 A comprehensive guide and tutorial on using TensorRT for accelerating a simple Multi-Layer Perceptron (MLP).
 This repository includes step-by-step instructions, code examples, and explanations to help you get started with TensorRT for nueral network models.

-**TensorRT Version**: Ensure you have TensorRT version 8.6 or later installed.
+**TensorRT Version**: Ensure you have TensorRT **version 8.6** or later installed, as TensorRT is compatible across versions from 8.6 onwards.

 ## Overview of Using TensorRT